 Academic Qualifications and Documents

 First and foremost, international applicants need to have completed secondary education that is equivalent to UK qualifications.
-Typically, universities look for strong high school results, such as A-Levels, the International Baccalaureate (IB), or other country-specific high school diplomas with excellent grades.
+Typically, universities look for strong high school results, such as A-Levels, the International Baccalaureate (IB), or other country-specific high school diplomas with strong grades.
 Competitive programs may set specific grade thresholds or subject requirements.
 For example, a student applying for a science or engineering course might need a strong background in mathematics and science courses.
 Successful scholarship students often exemplify high academic achievement: Konstantinos Kariotis, who earned admission to Bristol’s biochemistry program, had completed the IB Diploma with a rigorous science focus and even led research projects in high school, making him a strong candidate.
 Likewise, Khrystyna graduated in the top 10% of her class in her home country’s university and had an existing degree, which helped demonstrate her academic excellence for an accelerated LLB program in the UK.

 In addition to academic transcripts and diplomas, UK universities typically require several supporting documents as part of the admission package:

-• Academic Transcripts: Official records of your grades from high school (and any post-secondary study, if applicable).
+• Academic Transcripts: Official records of your grades from high school and any post-secondary study, if applicable.
 These should be translated into English if issued in another language.

-• Proof of Qualifications: Certificates of graduation or results for exams like A-Levels, IB, SAT/ACT (if applicable), or national school-leaving exams.
+• Proof of Qualifications: Certificates of graduation or results for exams like A-Levels, IB, SAT/ACT, if applicable, or national school-leaving exams.
 Make sure these meet the entry criteria of your chosen course.

 Extracurricular Achievements and Scholarships